 The foundation of governance consists of competent, reliable, result-oriented and motivated officials whose professionalism supports the harmonious development of the state.

 The Ministry of Finance develops the public administration and public service policy and coordinates its implementation.

 The Public Administration and Public Service Department:

-- develops personnel and training policy, organises salary management;
+- develops personnel and central training policy, organises salary management;

 - strengthens the core values and ethics of public service;

 - coordinates the cooperation networks of development managers, HR managers and training managers;

 - promotes public service training and development activities;

 - collects and analyses public service information and statistics;

 - promotes international cooperation in the area of the public administration;

 - keeps the register of state and local government agencies.